xtendui/xtendui/src/gatsby/markdown/hidden/test/slider.md

 ## Other

-Test position.
+TEST position.

-Test deactivation on resize.
+TEST deactivation on resize.

-Test on resize should keep dragger position and activate/deactivate targets and wrap (NOT POSSIBLE TO RETAIN ACTIVATION from disabled to enabled and different elements and disableDeactivate on targets).
+TEST on resize should keep dragger position and activate/deactivate targets and wrap (NOT POSSIBLE TO RETAIN ACTIVATION from disabled to enabled and different elements and disableDeactivate on targets).

-Test resize grouping.
+TEST resize grouping.

 <demo>
   <demoinline src="demos/components/slider/nooverflow">